aporeto-inc/gaia/doc/documentation.md

 ##### `excludedNetworks` `boolean`

-If true, destination IP is in excludedNetworks.
+If true, destination IP is in `excludedNetworks`.

 ##### `fourTuple` `string`